downquark7/resume-builder/README.md

   --temperature 0.2 \
   --log-file ./resume.yaml.llm.log  # optional; by default logs next to --out as <out>.llm.log
 ```

+PDF build:
+- By default, after writing the YAML file, the script runs: `yamlresume build <out>`.
+- Ensure the `yamlresume` CLI is installed and available on your PATH.
+See https://github.com/yamlresume/yamlresume
+- To skip building the PDF, pass `--no-build-pdf`.

 Logging:
 - Every LLM output (cleaned description, each per-file shortening, final YAML) is appended to the log file.